CONTACT US

 Carmen Revenga

-Carmen leads the Coastal Fisheries Strategy at The Nature Conservancy in the Provide Food and Water global team.
+Carmen leads the Coastal Fisheries Strategy Lead at The Nature Conservancy in the Provide Food and Water global team.
 The strategy focuses on supporting fisheries reform via the application of FishPath.
 FishPath is an engagement process for guiding the development of fisheries management strategies in data and capacity-limited situations.
 The FishPath process is underpinned by a web-based decision support tool that helps users consider the fundamental elements of sustainability for a fishery and offers a suite of options for management strategy development.
 The FishPath team has been applying FishPath in collaboration with fishing communities, government scientists, and fishery stakeholders around the world.
 We hope to link FishPath to MSP projects, where appropriate, to help improve the management of coastal fisheries and increase fisheries science and management capacity among key stakeholders.
 Email: crevenga@tnc.org

 Global Aquaculture